LucDuponcheelAtGitHub/CoEndoYoneda-in-Lean/README.md

 The category theory `class`es are my own low-profile ones.
 It would be interesting to somehow use the standard category theory `class`es.

-The proofs of the `theorem`s are `calc` based equatiobal reasoning proofs.
+The proofs of the `theorem`s are `calc` based equational reasoning proofs.
 It would be interesting to somehow use `simp` tactic based ones.

 The last proofs cannot be simplified using functional extension because the argument used is not a